Supersampled scanning transmission X-ray microscopy for high-resolution vibration-independent time-resolved imaging: Discussion

 To demonstrate the functionality and performance of the concept described above, we imaged a 10~nm Siemens star.
 This measurement is suited for demonstration of reduction of the imaging overhead, compensation of vibration effects and positioning glitches, and high-resolution imaging ($< 10$~nm pixel size).
 The Siemens star was fabricated at PSI with the line-doubling technique \cite{Roesner2018}, and consists of SiO$_2$ spokes coated with a 10~nm Ir layer, whereas the capping layer was removed after fabrication.
 At its center, the distance between two adjacent Ir layers is of approximately 11~nm.
 The Siemens star was imaged with two different FZPs.
 The first FZP, which was used for the vibration compensation proof-of-concept measurement, is a 240~\textmu m diameter Au FZP with an outermost zone width of 35~nm.
 The second one, which was used for the proof-of-concept high-resolution imaging experiment, is a 240~\textmu m diameter Ir line-doubled FZP with an outermost zone width of 8.8~nm.
 Fabrication details of the high-resolution FZP can be found in \cite{Roesner2018, Roesner2020}.
-For both FZPs, the secondary source of the PolLux beamline was closed sufficiently to guarantee a coherent illumination of the FZP that reaches the theoretical resolution limit of the X-ray lens.
+For all the measurements reported here, the beamline settings were selected to guarantee a coherent illumination of the FZP, allowing us to reach the theoretical resolution limit of the X-ray lens.
 All of the Siemens star images shown below were acquired at a photon energy of 1~keV.